webplatform/docs/javascript/String/index.md

 {{Page_Title}}
 {{Flags
 |State=Almost Ready
-|Editorial notes=There is a table that needs to either be cleaned up, split into actual separate articles, or removed.
+|Editorial notes=1.
+There is a table that needs to either be cleaned up, split into actual separate articles, or removed.
+2. An automatically generated list of properties and methods (either static, instance or inherited ones) is absent.
 |Checked_Out=No
 }}
 {{Summary_Section|Allows manipulation and formatting of text strings and determination and location of substrings within strings.}}